pulumi/docs/pulumi-hugo/themes/default/content/blog/upcoming-events-2021-jan-march/index.md

 - How to install Pulumi
 - Configuring your development environment
 - Choose your Pulumi language
-- An introduction to the Pulumi state & the Pulumi console
+- An introduction to the Pulumi state & the Pulumi Service
 - An introduction to Pulumi config
 - Storing sensitive data in Pulumi securely
 - Provision your first resources